 At a regular meeting, one week prior to the annual meeting, a ballot listing said nominees is submitted to the club for a vote.
 At this time, the presiding officer shall ask for nominations from the floor.
 If there is only one nominee for an office the vote shall be verbal at this meeting.
 If nominations from the floor are duly made, nominees shall be placed on a ballot in alphabetical order under each office and shall be voted for at the annual meeting.
 The candidates for president, president-elect, president-nominee, receiving a majority of the votes shall be declared elected to their respective offices.
 The candidate for president elected in such balloting shall be the president-elect and serve as a director for the year commencing on the first day of July next following the election, and shall assume office as president on I July immediately following that year.
 The president-nominee shall take the title of president-elect on 1 July in the year prior to taking office as president.

-Two weeks prior to the annual meeting, each club member will be provided a proposed slate of nominees for the six directorships, the secretary and treasurer by the President Elect and deliver it to the Secretary prior to the next meeting.
+Two weeks prior to the annual meeting, each club member will be provided a proposed slate of nominees for the six directorships (committee chairs), the secretary and treasurer by the President Elect and deliver it to the Secretary prior to the next meeting.
 At the annual meeting a proposed slate of six directors, secretary, and treasurer shall be provided to all members present.
 The members shall vote for or against the presented slate.
 If the slate receives a majority of the votes they shall be declared elected to serve for the upcoming Rotary year.

 Section 2 - The officers and directors, so elected, together with the immediate past president shall constitute the board.
 Within one week after their election, the directors-elect shall meet and elect some member of the club to act as sergeant-at-arms.